Things to do

 This short audio tour will take you on a journey around Moors Lake starting from the Visitor Centre.
 Along the way, we will look and listen out for a variety of wildlife at key locations on the journey.
 The trail is about 3 quarters of a mile in length with 7 stopping points, each marked with an Audio Trail marker.
 For more details and to download the audio files please visit our Audio Trail page or download our Free App.

 3,2,1 Running Routes

-In conjunction with Run England there are three additional waymarked routes of 1, 2 and 3 miles.
+In conjunction with England Athletics there are three additional waymarked routes of 1, 2 and 3 miles.
 These are waymarked with round metal Run England 3,2,1 discs and all start from the totem pole near the Visitor Centre.

 Our specially constructed fitness trail provides a wide variety of exercises options that are ideal for those getting back into exercise, as well as those looking for a more strenuous workout.
 There are 10 exercise stations positioned along a 2-mile route through the forest.
 The course starts with a warm-up of approximately half a mile before you reach the first station.
 You can either walk or jog between stations depending on your level of fitness and then follow the instructions to perform our suggested exercises which work different areas of your body in turn.
 Use the light, medium or high ratings on the signs to decide on the number of repetitions you could do for each exercise.